 My photo journey began with the music.
 I consumed it, trying to learn as much about musicians, bands, splinter bands & chronology as I possibly could.
 Payday on Friday, a trip to the record store on Saturday. $25-30 spent, a return trip home with 7 or 8 LP’s under my arm.
 Mostly rock, then blues, folk, fusion, finally jazz.

-Today, I still go to shows, but typically without camera.
+Today, I still go to shows, but often without camera.
 Nonetheless, on occasion, the old fire is rekindled and I bring my digital along, holding out hope that I won’t be hassled and told to remove it from the hall or club.
-Sometimes, I do get it into a venue and once again experience the pleasure of photographing a musician in concert.
-And occasionally I come up with something I think looks good like the pics of guitarist Adrian Bellew.
-A bit more luck may be involved in getting photos taken these days, but it can be done!
+Sometimes, I do get it into a venue and once again experience the pleasure of photographing musicians in concert.
+On occasion, I come up with shots I think look great, like my pics of the Tedeschi-Trucks Band.
+A solid connection and a bit of luck may be involved in getting photos taken these days, but it can be done!

 And so, as time has passed I have begun to realize how special my small collection of performance photographs truly is.
 Some artists, such as the beloved Irish guitar icon Rory Gallagher, are no longer with us and as such his set of images means a great deal to me.
 Joe Strummer, Fela Kuti, Stevie Ray, Lester Bowie - the list of those seen here and who are now gone continues on & on.
 Although I have only a handful of frames of many of the musicians whose live performances I attended, they are perhaps some of the most precious images I’ve ever made.